-If it is essential that you need to come into the Library we expect you to adhere to all social distancing instructions in place in the libraries and face coverings must be worn.
+If you need to come into the Library, we expect you to adhere to all social distancing instructions in place in the libraries and face coverings must be worn.
 There are hand sanitizer stations located around the libraries, and wipes for you to wipe down surfaces after use.

 If you need support with academic study skills, our team of friendly librarians can help you with academic writing, referencing, finding information and maths and statistics.
 Our appointments are online, and available Monday to Friday 9 am – 5 pm.
 We also have lunchtime learning webinars every day which you can join by booking a place.

 Library One Search is your gateway to NTU Library’s eBooks, databases, eJournals, NTU research and much more.
 Our online guide in NOW Student Help will help you find your way around, but if you’re still struggling then chat to us and we’ll do our best to help you find what you need.

 You can also access lots of support resources in NOW Student Help, from support for Office 365 to how to print, copy and scan what you need.

 Things may be different for a little while, but the Library team are here to help you with whatever library and skills support you need.

 Visit the NTU Library website to find out more.

 Outdoor social spaces on campus